codebar/ios-tutorials/index.md

 ---
-title: Codebar Android Workshop Resources
+title: Codebar iOS Workshop Resources
 layout: page
 redirect_from: /worksheets/
 ---

-This is the home for the codebar android tutorials!
-These are designed to be used at the very special codebar Android workshops only.
+This is the home for the codebar iOS tutorials!
+These are designed to be used at the very special codebar iOS workshops only.
 If you're super lucky there may be a coach at regular codebar who can help you through a tutorial, but we can't promise that!

 <div class="col-12 text-center" style="padding:5px;">
   <div class="card">